francoisgeorgy/BS2-Web/README.md

 ### Settings

 Open the Settings panel.
 Within this panel you can configure:
-- the **MIDI channel** to use to communicate with your Bass Station II
+- the **MIDI channel** to use to communicate with your Bass Station 2
 - the **randomizer**

 ### About

 Display the _About_ dialog.

-# Bass Station II MIDI messages
+# Bass Station 2 MIDI messages

-The MIDI parameters are documented in the official Novation Bass Station II user manual.
+The MIDI parameters are documented in the official Novation Bass Station 2 user manual.

 ## SysEx Dump

-The application is able to receive and decode SysEx dumps coming from the Bass Station II ("FN-Key _Global: Dump_") as well as .syx patch files.
+The application is able to receive and decode SysEx dumps coming from the Bass Station 2 ("FN-Key _Global: Dump_") as well as .syx patch files.

 The SysEx dump format is not documented by Novation.
 I have reverse-engineered it and you can find the result in my other project [BS2-SysEx](https://github.com/francoisgeorgy/BS2-SysEx).